Climate change leadership in your own context

 1. “Elegy for the Arctic”

 Before getting into the actual discussion let’s pause for a moment and take in the challenges facing us in other-than-text/numbers way.
-Watch Ludovico Einaudi – “Elegy for the Arctic” for three minutes and relax body and mind.
+Watch Ludovico Einaudi – “Elegy for the Arctic” below for three minutes and relax body and mind.

 2. Sea level rise

-3. Temperature rise
+3. Temperature rise and precipitation change

 If you want to dig deeper into the issues we’ve covered during week 1, we have a list of optional further reading in the next step.
 Also we encourage you to look deeper into referenced literature in the various steps throughout the week, if you are interested.